FMMT666/launchpad.py/README.md

 (in case you need superuser rights) to install it.
 Notice that the required dependencies (see below) are not automatically resolved.

-You need to install PyGame separately.
+You need to install `python-rtmidi` separately:

+    pip install python-rtmidi

+or

+    sudo pip install python-rtmidi

 #### From local file system